cybertron/openstack-virtual-baremetal/doc/source/introduction.rst

   resources, test environments can be easily tailored to their intended use case.

-One drawback to OVB at this time is that it is generally not compatible with current public clouds.
-While it is possible to do an OVB deployment on a completely stock OpenStack cloud, most public clouds have restrictions (older OpenStack releases, inability to upload new images, no Heat, etc.) that make it problematic.
-At this time, OVB is primarily used with semi-private clouds configured for ideal compatibility.
-This situation should improve as more public clouds move to newer OpenStack releases, however.
+One drawback to OVB at this time is that it does have hard requirements on a few OpenStack features (Heat, Neutron port-security, private image uploads, for example) that are not all widely available in public clouds.
+Fortunately, as they move to newer and newer versions of OpenStack that situation should improve.

+It should also be noted that without the Nova PXE boot patch, OVB is not compatible with any workflows that write to the root disk before deployment.
+This includes Ironic node cleaning.